scrameri/CaptureAl/paper/SubfamilySet.md

 - `min.pregion`       =  0.2 : minimum fraction of regions with at least one contig in a sample (filters samples)
 - `min.pcontig`       =  0.5 : minimum fraction of samples with at least one contig in a region (filters target regions).

-The next five filters take thresholds that need to be met in a specified fraction of samples in each considered taxon group:
+The next six filters set the thresholds...
 - `max.ncontigs`      =    2 : maximum number of non-zero (fragments combined) contigs in a target region
 - `min.bestscore.norm =    2 : minimum normalized EXONERATE alignment score
 - `min.taln`          =   80 : minimum EXONERATE alignment length
 - `min.tfrac`         =    0 : minimum alignment fraction (EXONERATE alignment length divided by target region length)
 - `min.bestscore`     =    1 : minimum raw EXONERATE alignment score
 - `min.bestlength`    =    1 : minimum contig length.

+... that need to be met in a specified fraction of samples in each considered taxon group:
 - `min.frac`          =  0.5 : minimum fraction of samples in each taxon group that need to pass each filter in order to keep a certain target region.

 ```